-Our work explores the practicality of using ternary spiking neurons to enhance the representational capacity of DSQNs.
-Our findings reveal that existing ternary spiking neurons degrade the performance of DSQNs, even compared to binary spiking neurons.
-To solve this issue, we propose a novel asymmetric ternary spiking model, which can also be applied to other applications of SNNs.
-Given the critical importance of training stability, we also show that networks containing asymmetric ternary spiking neurons exhibit high training stability.
+Building on this line of work, we explore the practicality of ternary spiking neurons for enhancing the representation capacity of DSQNs.
+We find that existing ternary neurons in fact degrade DSQN performance relative to binary ones, and propose a new asymmetric ternary spiking model that resolves this issue while ensuring training stability.